TimelessOS/Flint/ARCHITECTURE.md

 ### Chunks

 Chunks are the basis of Flints content-addressable storage (CAS) and deduplication.
-Chunk filenames are derived from a hash of their contents.
+Chunk filenames are derived from a hash of their contents and permissions.
 Each chunk contains the raw data from the file tree.

 ### Summary